BorrisonXiao/whisper-st/README.md

 Note that the evaluation recipes are modified slightly to handle different (e.g. OOD) datasets and ASR evaluation.

-# Usage
+# Usage (Evaluation)

-The script `run.sh` is an entry point of the pipeline.
+The script `run.sh` is an entry point of the decoding pipeline.

 One can directly run `./run.sh` on the COE grid to perform data preprocessing, or alternatively, it is recommended to specify the steps in `run.sh` to run one step at a time.
 It is also recommended to skip some unnecessary steps (e.g. data preparation) to save some time and redundant duplication of the data.